blockfuselabs/safiri-evm/README.md

-# FundX: Bridging Traditional Finance and Blockchain
+# Safiri: Bridging Traditional Finance and Blockchain

-FundX aims to bridge the gap between traditional financial systems and blockchain by implementing **USSD-based blockchain interactions** and enabling **seamless international fiat transactions**.
+Safiri aims to bridge the gap between traditional financial systems and blockchain by implementing **USSD-based blockchain interactions** and enabling **seamless international fiat transactions**.

 Financial inclusion remains a significant challenge in many regions, especially where smartphone and internet penetration is low.
 Additionally, international payments are slow, costly, and reliant on intermediaries.
-FundX addresses these issues by:
+Safiri addresses these issues by:

 - Enabling **USSD-based interactions** with blockchain for users without internet access.
 - Enabling **international fiat transfers** over the blockchain, allowing users to send funds (e.g., Naira) to recipients in other countries (e.g., Ghana), with the recipient receiving their **local currency** (e.g., Ghanaian Cedi) directly **without an intermediary platform or crypto conversion**.
-- Allowing users with **crypto assets** to seamlessly convert them into fiat (native currency) within the FundX ecosystem.
+- Allowing users with **crypto assets** to seamlessly convert them into fiat (native currency) within the Safiri ecosystem.

 ## Problem Statement